-the Legal Aid NSW publication Legal Topics for Older People Diary.
+The material in this publication is reproduced from the Legal Aid NSW publication Legal Topics for Older People Diary.
 Legal Aid ACT would like to thank Legal Aid NSW for permission to reproduce and modify its publication.

-Legal Aid ACT has produced this diary with funding assistance from the ACT Office for Seniors and Veterans
+Legal Aid ACT Legal Aid